Multi-agent AI that actually runs

 Discovery and process mapping

-We spend the first phase understanding the specific business process you want to automate - the data sources involved, the decision points that require judgment, the failure modes that would be unacceptable in production, and the systems the agents need to touch.
-We leave this phase with a written agent graph spec, not a vague AI roadmap.
+We spend the first phase understanding the process you want to automate - the data sources, the decision points that require judgment, the unacceptable failure modes, the systems agents must touch.
+We leave with a written agent graph spec, not a vague roadmap.

 Build and integration

-We build the AutoGen agent pipeline against your actual systems - writing tool functions, configuring agent roles and system prompts, setting termination logic, and integrating with your CRM, database, or API layer.
-We run the workflow against real data in a staging environment and iterate until the output quality and reliability meet the bar you set in discovery.
+We build the AutoGen pipeline against your actual systems - writing tool functions, configuring agent roles and prompts, setting termination logic, integrating your CRM, database, or API layer.
+We run it against real data in staging until quality and reliability meet your bar.

 Handoff and operationalization

-We deploy into your production environment, document the agent graph and every configuration decision, and train the internal team that will own the system going forward.
-We stay available for a defined support window after go-live to catch edge cases the staging environment did not surface.
+We deploy into your production environment, document the agent graph and every configuration decision, and train the internal team that will own the system.
+We stay available for a defined support window after go-live to catch edge cases staging did not surface.

 What AutoGen actually does and where it earns its place in a mid-market stack

 Microsoft AutoGen is a multi-agent conversation framework.
-Its core idea is that complex tasks are better handled by a coordinated group of specialized agents than by a single monolithic prompt.
+Its core idea is that complex tasks are better handled by a coordinated group of specialized agents than a single monolithic prompt.
 An AssistantAgent receives a goal, reasons about it, and produces a response or a tool call.
-A UserProxyAgent can execute that tool call, inspect the result, and either accept it or send it back for revision.
-A GroupChat manager can route messages between multiple AssistantAgents with different expertise - one focused on data retrieval, another on analysis, another on formatting output for a downstream system.
-The framework handles the message-passing infrastructure so you can focus on defining what each agent is supposed to do and when the conversation should stop.
-That architecture maps well onto real business processes that have always required multiple people with different roles to complete: research and synthesis tasks, multi-step data enrichment, draft-review-approve document workflows, and internal triage pipelines where the right next action depends on what earlier steps found.
+A UserProxyAgent executes that call, inspects the result, and accepts it or sends it back for revision.
+A GroupChat manager routes messages between AssistantAgents with different expertise - one on data retrieval, another on analysis, another on formatting output.
+The framework handles the message-passing so you focus on what each agent does and when the conversation should stop.
+That maps well onto processes that have always required multiple roles: research and synthesis, multi-step data enrichment, draft-review-approve document workflows, and internal triage where the next action depends on what earlier steps found.

-Where AutoGen earns its place over simpler approaches is in tasks where the agent needs to self-correct.
+Where AutoGen earns its place is in tasks where the agent needs to self-correct.
 Because agents can inspect the output of a tool call and decide whether it answered the question, they can retry with different parameters, ask a clarifying sub-question, or escalate to a human rather than silently returning a wrong answer.
-That feedback loop is the capability that makes multi-agent orchestration worth the added complexity compared to a chain of static prompts.
-The trade-off is that the framework requires more careful design - termination conditions, tool schemas, agent role boundaries - than a single-prompt approach, and that design work is where most mid-market teams get stuck.
+That feedback loop is what makes multi-agent orchestration worth the added complexity over a chain of static prompts.
+The trade-off is that it requires careful design - termination conditions, tool schemas, agent role boundaries - and that design work is where most mid-market teams get stuck.

 The production gap that most AutoGen implementations fall into

 The gap between a working AutoGen notebook and a trustworthy production system is wider than most teams expect.
-In a notebook, you can watch every agent turn in real time, restart the kernel when something goes wrong, and manually inspect intermediate outputs.
-In production, the workflow runs unattended, failures need to surface as alerts rather than tracebacks, every agent conversation needs to be logged for audit purposes, and the system needs to handle the edge cases that did not appear in the ten test runs you did during development.
-AutoGen does not provide that operational layer out of the box - it provides the agent orchestration primitives, and the production infrastructure is your responsibility to build around it.
-That is not a criticism of the framework; it is simply what it is designed to be.
+In a notebook, you watch every agent turn in real time, restart the kernel when something goes wrong, and inspect intermediate outputs.
+In production, the workflow runs unattended, failures must surface as alerts rather than tracebacks, every conversation needs logging for audit, and the system must handle edge cases that never appeared in your ten development runs.
+AutoGen does not provide that operational layer out of the box - it provides the orchestration primitives, and the production infrastructure is yours to build around it.
+That is not a criticism; it is what the framework is designed to be.

-What Revenue Institute brings is the experience of having built that production layer repeatedly across different business contexts.
-We know which AutoGen configuration decisions cause problems at scale - overly broad agent system prompts that produce inconsistent tool calls, missing termination conditions that cause workflows to exceed token limits, tool functions that do not handle API rate limits and cause the entire agent conversation to fail mid-run.
-We also know how to scope the initial workflow narrowly enough that it can go live and prove value quickly, rather than trying to automate an entire department in the first engagement.
-The teams that get the most out of AutoGen are the ones that pick one well-defined process, instrument it properly, and use what they learn from running it in production to inform the next workflow they build.
+What Revenue Institute brings is the experience of building that production layer repeatedly across business contexts.
+We know which AutoGen configuration decisions cause problems at scale - overly broad system prompts that produce inconsistent tool calls, missing termination conditions that push workflows past token limits, tool functions that ignore API rate limits and fail the entire conversation mid-run.
+We also know how to scope the initial workflow narrowly enough to go live and prove value quickly, rather than automating an entire department in the first engagement.
+The teams that get the most out of AutoGen pick one well-defined process, instrument it properly, and use what they learn in production to inform the next.

 Other AI Frameworks & Agent Orchestration platforms we specialize in